vertigo-coder/florisboard_bigrams/bigram_tools/README.md

 ## Core Changes

-1. **Context Extraction** - Extract preceding word from editor using BreakIterator to identify word boundaries.
+1. **Single-Word Context Awareness** - Extracts preceding word to compare to in a `word|word` combination probability dataset to decrease (and therefore increase) the confidence score.

-2. **Scoring Integration** - Modified glide typing scoring to accept preceding word context.
-Applied multiplicative boost formula: `score = unigram * (1.0 + 0.5 * bigram)` instead of averaging.
+2. **Integration with Current Scoring** - Modified glide typing scoring to accept preceding word context.
+Applied multiplicative boost formula of 0-50%.

+3. **Bigrams Dataset in Binary Format** - **2.6GB** bigrams dataset in filtered and condensed `bigrams.bin` file format at **11.2MB** size with top 889k entries.
+Added `BigramBinaryFile.kt` file to `ime/nlp/latin` folder to manage the dataset.

-3. **Interface Updates** - Added `getBigramProbabilities()` method to SuggestionProvider interface with backward-compatible defaults.
+4. **New Functions** - Added `getBigramProbabilities()` method to SuggestionProvider interface with backward-compatible defaults.

 ## Data Storage Evolution